 The Master of Global Affairs – Sustainable Development concentration prepares students for high-impact careers as international development practitioners and policymakers with the professional skills to design, manage, implement, and evaluate programs and policies that promote inclusive, sustainable solutions.
-Students in this concentration receive rigorous training in advanced quantitative and qualitative methods of analysis; explore the latest approaches in systems thinking, human-centered design, and impact evaluation; and have extended interaction with partner organizations engaged in hands-on project-based work in international development.
+Students in this concentration receive rigorous training in advanced quantitative and qualitative methods of analysis; explore the latest approaches in systems thinking, human-centered design, and impact evaluation; and have extended interaction with partner organizations engaged in hands-on project-based work through the Integration Lab (i-Lab).

 Sustainable Development is a vision for human dignity, economic well-being, social justice, and preservation of nature on the global level.
 In 2015, all 193 United Nations member countries signed on to the Sustainable Development Goals, or SDGs, which articulate a vision of globalization along with concrete economic, social, and environmental goals.
 In addressing world leaders at the United Nations in October 2015, Pope Francis called for a holistic and moral vision and encouraged the implementation of the Sustainable Development Goals.